QR4.5.9 Testing The Theory

 Next

-Note1.
+Note 1.
 Two leptons with three generations plus anti-matter variants is 12.
 Two quarks with three generations plus anti-matter variants and three colors is 36.
 Plus one photon, eight gluons, three weak bosons, one graviton and the Higgs is another 14.
 The total is 62.

 QR4.5.3 No Unnecessary Agents

+The principle of not invoking unnecessary agents is fundamental to science.
+It is embodied in Occam’s Razor, that if two theories have equal explanatory power, prefer the one that makes fewer assumptions.
 For example, suppose one can see a computer screen but not the hardware and software that run it.
-The screen changes in bit units, so it could be that unseen bit particles cause that, but the alternative is that the screen changes in bits because that is the basic computer process.
-If now new effects like color and movement require more particles to be assumed, but a bit process could still cause them, the latter theory is preferred by Occam’s Razor, and indeed it is so.
+The screen changes in bit units, so unseen bit particles could cause that, but the screen might also change in bits because that is the basic computer process.
+Now if new effects like color and movement must assume more particles but a bit process could still cause them, science prefers the latter theory by Occam’s Razor, and we know that is true.

 2. The strong effect.
 The standard model needed a new field that created eight gluons with three charges to explain nuclear bonding, but if quarks bond by sharing photons to achieve stability, again no virtual agents are needed (4.4.4).